Jan-9C/deathcounter_ocr/README.md

 1. Take a screenshot of the "death screen"
 2. use cropimage.py to export a file which contains the right coordinates to crop the image so that it includes the "death message" and change the config file accordingly
-3. Use maskgenerator.py and maskmerger.py to generate the matching mask files for your death message and change the config file accodingly
+3. Use maskgenerator.py and optionally maskmerger.py to generate the matching mask files for your death message and change the config file accodingly
 4. Change ocr_string in the config to match the one displayed in your death message
 5. You may have to change the "refresh_time_success" parameter in the config to a higher number, if the game displays the message for longer.
-If you dont it could lead to 2 or more detections of one death message
+If you don't it could lead to 2 or more detections of one death message

 # How to adapt the counter to a different language